The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 It’s relatively simple to finance a car.
-But if you already have a loan and are looking to buy another car, getting a second loan can be a bit more challenging.
-You must have a good or excellent credit score — usually 670 or higher — to qualify for a low interest rate.
-You will also need an adequate amount of stable income to cover the monthly payment on both car loans.
+But can you have two car loans?
+Yes, but getting a second loan when you’re still making payments on your first can be a bit more challenging.
+You will need a strong credit score and adequate, stable income to cover the monthly payment on both car loans.

 What to prepare for when taking out a second car loan

 Even if you plan to sell your current car privately once you get a second vehicle, you could face roadblocks when you apply.
-Furthermore, insurance costs may be higher, and you could be denied credit from other lenders or creditors after taking out the second loan.
+Furthermore, insurance costs may be higher.
+After taking out the second loan, you could also be denied credit from other lenders or creditors.

 Increased scrutiny from lenders

+Maybe you’re wondering, “Can I finance two cars with bad credit?”
 There is even more scrutiny when you take out a second car loan.
 Since you are trying to add more debt to your plate, the lender needs reassurance that you have the means to make timely monthly payments.
-But if you have a lower credit score or your debt load is high for your income, you could be denied financing.

 Additional insurance costs

 Your auto insurance premiums will increase when you add a second car to your policy.
-The process is relatively simple, though, and shouldn’t take up much of your time.
-Be sure to have the vehicle identification number (VIN), year, make, model and license plate number handy when you call the insurance company.
+The process of adding a second vehicle is relatively simple and quick.
+When you call the insurance company, be sure to have this info handy:

 Some providers also offer discounts to customers who insure two or more vehicles on the same policy.
-It’s referred to as a multi-car discount, and you will need to register and park all your cars at the same address to qualify.
+It’s referred to as a multi-car discount, and you must register and park all your cars at the same address to qualify.

 Difficulty finding credit after securing the loan